-Associate in Arts/Associate of Science
+Associate in Arts/Associate in Science

-The Associate in Arts (A.A.) and Associate of Science (A.S.) degrees are intended for students who plan to transfer to fouryear institutions.
+The Associate in Arts (A.A.) and Associate in Science (A.S.) degrees are intended for students who plan to transfer to four-year institutions.
 Students planning to transfer should consult the catalog of the college or university to which they plan to transfer after completing the A.A. or A.S. degree.
 This will aid in appropriate course selection at Kishwaukee College.
-Students are strongly urged to meet with a member of the Student Services Transfer Center or the Counseling Staff to assist in the planning of their transfer programs.
+Students are strongly urged to meet with a member of the Student Services Transfer Services or the Counseling Staff to assist in the planning of their transfer programs.